-If you know someone in NCL, Inc., talk to her about her Chapter’s boundaries, Membership obligations and Membership drive timeline.
+If you know someone in NCL, Inc., talk to her about her Chapter’s boundaries, membership obligations and membership drive timeline.

-Please click here to fill out and submit your Membership Inquiry form, or for any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us at email@example.com.
+Please use the link above to fill out and submit your Membership Inquiry form, or for any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us at email@example.com.

 Mothers and their daughters (grades 7-12) participate in a program that embraces:

-Each NCL, Inc. Chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to serve.
-Each chapter then supports its philanthropic service partners through different volunteer activities.
+We understand and serve communities in partnership with local and national nonprofits.
+Each NCL, Inc. chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to support through different volunteer activities.

 - Humble ISD Education Foundation

 - Lake Houston YMCA

 - Landon Ridge Kingwood